redhat-sap/sap-s4hana-deployment/README.md

 sap_s4hana_deployment_sapadm_password|Password for sapadm of SAP Host Agent|no, only if we want to override sap_s4hana_deployment_master_password|
 sap_s4hana_deployment_sap_sidadm_password|Password for \<sid>adm|no, only if we want to override sap_s4hana_deployment_master_password|

-## HANA Deploy and HANA Lincese

-While using this role 2 different scenarios can be covered.
-These are SAP HANA deployment in a new RHEL Server and set the HANA DB License in an existing deployment.

-In order the role to run the first scenario, SAP HANA deployment in a new RHEL Server, the variable `apply_license` must be `false`.

-In order the role to run the second scenario, set the HANA DB License in an existing deployment, the variable `apply_license` must be `true`.

-Variables required for both scenarios are the ones specified already.

 ## Dependencies

 Before using this role ensure your system has been configured properly to run SAP applications and HANA.